thrackle-io/rules-engine/docs/src/src/client/token/ERC721/ProtocolERC721Handler.sol/contract.ProtocolERC721Handler.md

 that setting a rule will automatically activate it.

-*Set the tokenTransferVolumeRuleId.
+*Set the tokenMaxTradingVolumeRuleId.
 Restricted to game admins only.*

 ```solidity